SpectralVectors/sasse-docs/Foliage.md

 category: Materials
 order: 400
 ---
-Designed to work with the Foliage Planes, Tree Topper and Tree Objects, these Node Groups have been included to facilitate using the Alphas with your own objects.
+Designed to work with the Foliage Planes, Tree Topper and Tree Objects, drag and drop them onto your object, then select the Material from the Geometry Nodes panel.

-Each Group outputs as either:
-- a Diffuse/Transparent Shader with Color and Bump control
-- or simply the Black and White Alpha texture